Access Microfinance Holding AG

 For how long do we keep data?

 If your application for employment isn’t successful, we will keep your data for 6 months after the relevant recruitment process.
-If you agree to allow us to keep your personal data for future employment opportunities, we will keep your data for an agreed period with you.
 At the end of that period or if you withdraw your consent, your data is deleted or anonymized.

 If your application for employment is successful, personal data collected in the recruiting process will be transferred to your Human Resources file and kept during your employment.
 Data processing for employees will be provided in a new privacy notice.